wedesoft/aiscm/doc/io.md

 ```

 Note that *FFmpeg* also supports network streaming of video data.
-I.e. the following example will play a video from a web server.
+I.e. the following example will play the [Sintel short film](https://durian.blender.org/) from a web server.

 ![](sintel.jpg "Sintel short movie")